-Jeff recognized that loss of connection between kids and the outdoors was a national crisis and began to donate his energy to restoring that connection.
-Teaming with others, he developed Outdoor Adventure Days, an interactive outdoor classroom experience giving over 8,700 children a wet and muddy day in the field.
-Building on this foundation, Jeff co-founded one of the first environmentally-focused charter schools with teacher Victoria Rydberg, and together, they brought this “hands on, feet wet” philosophy to teachers and students across Wisconsin.
+During that time, Jeff realized that the greatest challenge to our environment was the loss of connection between our kids and the outdoors.
+He donated his energy to restore that connection through Outdoor Adventure Days, an interactive experience giving school children a wet and muddy day in the field.
+Building on this foundation, Jeff co-founded one of the first environmentally focused charter schools with teacher Victoria Rydberg, and together, they brought the “hands on, feet wet” philosophy to teachers and students across the state.

 Jeff is semi-retired and writes for Wisconsin Outdoor News and other publications.
-Living on his farm in central Wisconsin, he spends as much time as possible outdoors.
-He can be often found with his family fishing muskies or snorkeling for treasure on Spider Lake.
+Whether he’s cutting wood, sitting in a wetland, fishing muskies, or snorkeling Spider Lake for treasure, Jeff spends as much time as possible outdoors.

 In the News…